micahstairs/bga-innovation/README.md

 }
 ```
 - Sometimes you will have to run a manual push of your files and you can do that by using the command shortcut `Ctrl+Shift+P` and runing `SFTP: Sync Local -> Remote`
+- macOS users [may encounter issues](https://github.com/liximomo/vscode-sftp/issues/18) due to ssh-keychain not correctly being used for SFTP.
+This can be fixed by adding `"agent": "$SSH_AUTH_SOCK"` or directly linking the relevant private key path,  `"privateKeyPath": "/path/to/private/ssh/key"`
 - If you are working with SCSS you should perform these steps
     - Install Run on Save extension (https://marketplace.visualstudio.com/items?itemName=pucelle.run-on-save)
     - Configure the Run on Save extention by clicking the Extensions tab in VSCode -> Gear icon on Run on Save -> Extension Settings -> Edit settings.json -> copy this into that file